w212w/ReminderBot/README.md

 🎲 **Get Random Recommendations**
 Want to read something now?
 Use the `/rnd` command, and the bot will offer you a random page from your list.
 ⚠️ *Caution: Once a page is suggested, it will be removed from your list.*

-🔒 **Your Data is Private**
-Everything is stored locally or in a private database—your reading list is only yours!

 ---